gudleik/last-tab/README.md

 # last-tab package for Atom

-Jump to the last tab using `cmd-9`
+Jump to the last tab in the list using `cmd-9`.